exasol/udf-debugging-java/README.md

 ## Known Issue: Failing Integration Tests on Windows

-Please note that integration tests fail when running on Windows using a docker image in a linux virtual machine due to jacoco agent obtaining the [Code Coverage](#code-coverage) in the UDF.
+Please note that integration tests fail when running on Windows using a Docker image in a Linux virtual machine due to JaCoCo agent obtaining the [Code Coverage](#code-coverage) in the UDF.

 Steps to reproduce
 * Use a virtual schema, e.g. https://github.com/exasol/mysql-virtual-schema